Allergy Management Tips

 Before Pollen Season

-• Service your HVAC system: Clean ducts and replace filters
+• Service your HVAC system and replace filters

-Check pollen levels daily on Pollen.city and adjust your plans accordingly.
-High pollen days may require:
+Check pollen levels daily on Pollen.city and adjust your plans.
+High pollen days may mean:

 • Limiting outdoor exercise